Juicy BBQ Crock Pot Ribs is the best and easiest dinner idea! Great for a small family, big family, or cooking for a crowd!

 - Inspect the rack for any rogue pieces of bone

+SAUCE.
 In a small bowl, mix together the barbecue sauce, brown sugar, apple cider vinegar, oregano, Worcestershire, chili powder, and salt.
 Pour the barbecue sauce mixture over the ribs.
-Cover the pot and cook on low heat for 8 hours, or high heat for 4 hours.
-Spoon the additional barbecue sauce over the ribs before serving.

 To caramelize the top: Save some of the sauce for this step.
 Once the ribs are finished cooking gently place it onto a baking sheet lined with parchment paper.
 Place the ribs under the broiler for 3-5 minutes.
 Watch carefully as they can quickly go from a beautiful caramel to unappetizing charred.